Builder Licensing (Online)

 I have written my exam and passed.
 What are the next steps?

-Once you have successfully passed your final exam, the overall mark will be updated within one week of the exam date.
-To expedite the process, please make sure you have completed your mandatory online content (e.g. chapter quiz questions) prior to the online session date.
-CHBA BC is required to verify that all components of the course have been completed prior to the student profile being updated with a certificate of completion available to download.
+Once you have successfully passed your final exam, the course status will also be updated accordingly.
+If the mandatory online content (e.g. chapter quizzes) has not been completed prior to the exam, your overall mark will be withheld until all required components are completed.
+CHBA BC is required to verify completion of all course components before the course is updated and the certificate of completion becomes available for download.

 How long do I have to complete each course?